hashicorp/vault-ssh-helper/README.md

 connections with remote hosts.

-All the remote hosts that belong to SSH backend's role of type OTP, will need this agent to be installed, get its SSH configuration changed to enable keyboard-interactive authentication and redirect its client authentication responsibility to Vault SSH Agent.
+All the remote hosts that belong to SSH backend's role of type OTP, will need this helper to be installed, get its SSH configuration changed to enable keyboard-interactive authentication and redirect its client authentication responsibility to Vault SSH Agent.

 Vault authenticated users contact Vault server and get an OTP issued for any specific username and IP address.
-While establishing an SSH connection, agent reads the OTP from the password prompt and sends it to Vault server for verification.
+While establishing an SSH connection, helper reads the OTP from the password prompt and sends it to Vault server for verification.
 Only if Vault server verifies the OTP, client is authenticated and the SSH connection is allowed.

-This agent is not a PAM module, but it does the job of one.
+This helper is not a PAM module, but it does the job of one.
 Agent's binary is run as an external command using `pam_exec.so` with access to password.
 Graceful execution and exit of this command is a 'requisite' for authentication to be successful.
 If the OTP is not validated, the binary exits with a non-zero status and hence the